cirruslabs/cirrus-ci-docs/docs/guide/macOS.md

 List of available Xcode versions:

-* big-sur-xcode-12.3
+* `big-sur-xcode-12.3`

-Note that there is a `big-sur-xcode` alias available to always refence to the latest stable `big-sur-xcode-NN` image.
+Note that there is a `big-sur-xcode` alias available to always reference to the latest stable `big-sur-xcode-NN` image.

 #### macOS Catalina